cosmofur/EX716/docs/lesson04.md

    @PRT "Too low\n"
 @ENDIF

-For readablity you can puts short IF blocks on one line.
+For readability, you can put short IF blocks on one line.

 @IF_ZERO @ADD 25 @ELSE @SUB 1 @ENDIF
 ```